jamesrwilliams/loquor/README.md

 npm test
 ```

+Tests are broken into separate "rule sets" that break out similar groups of assurances, such as plaintext vs HTML based tests.

-_Please note: These tests do not cover the Google App Script._
+_Please note: These tests **do not** cover the Google App Script.
+Only the formatting logic of the API_

 ## Todo